Description

 The Sony DXC-1820P was launched in the mid-1980s and represented the pinnacle of broadcast technology at the time.
 It succeeded the DXC-1800 model with notable improvements in image quality, sensitivity, and ergonomics.

-• Professional TV use : Deployed by local channels, studios, reporting teams in the 80s-90s
+- Professional TV Use: Deployed by local stations, studios, and news teams in the 80s-90s

 🎨 Contemporary Uses and Collection

-• Video art and experimental creations : Filmmakers seek the authentic tube look that is impossible to reproduce digitally
+- Video Art and Experimental Creations: Filmmakers seek the authentic tube look impossible to reproduce digitally

-• Retro music clips : Organic 80s aesthetic for vintage or lo-fi productions
+- Retro Music Videos: Organic 80s aesthetic for vintage or lo-fi productions

-• Broadcast equipment collection : Iconic piece for television history enthusiasts and professional equipment
+- Broadcast Equipment Collection: Iconic piece for enthusiasts of television history and professional gear

-• Restoration by enthusiasts: Restoration projects for vintage electronics enthusiasts
+- Restoration by Enthusiasts: Refurbishment projects for vintage electronics hobbyists

-• Training and pedagogy: Pre-digital technology demonstrations for audiovisual students
+- Training and Education: Pre-digital technology demonstrations for audiovisual students

 ⚠️ Important Sales Conditions

-• NO WARRANTY: Sold strictly as is, without a guarantee of functionality
+- ❌ NO WARRANTY: Sold strictly as is, without any guarantee of operation

-• NO TECHNICAL SUPPORT: We do not provide technical assistance or help with setup
+- ❌ NO TECHNICAL SUPPORT: We do not provide technical assistance or setup help

-• ✔️ CAREFUL SHIPPING: Secure professional packaging with carrier tracking number
+- ✔️ CAREFUL SHIPPING: Professional secure packaging with carrier tracking number

-• ✔️ PROFESSIONAL INVOICE: 0% VAT in paper format included in the package
+- ✔️ PROFESSIONAL INVOICE: 0% VAT paper invoice included in the package

-By purchasing this item, you acknowledge that you have read and accepted these terms.
-This vintage equipment requires specialized technical knowledge in analog broadcast equipment and may require repair, replacement of components (tubes, capacitors), and expensive auxiliary equipment to function.
+By purchasing this item, you acknowledge that you have read and accepted these conditions.
+This vintage equipment requires specialized technical knowledge in analog broadcast hardware and may require repair, component replacement (tubes, capacitors), and costly auxiliary equipment to function.

 ❓ Frequently Asked Questions (FAQ)